ibm-cloud-docs/text-to-speech/getting-started.md

 The following commands use the `POST /v1/synthesize` method to synthesize US English input to audio files in two different formats.
 Both requests use the default US English voice, `en-US_MichaelVoice`.

-1. Issue the following command to synthesize the string "hello world" and produce a WAV file named `hello_world.wav`.
+1. Issue the following command to synthesize the string "hello world" and produce a WAV file that is named `hello_world.wav`.
     -   Replace `{username}` and `{password}` with your service credentials from the previous step.

     ```bash